 - Set up a snack station.
 Have a portable table for coffee or snacks and invite people to stop by.

 - Ask them about their RV.
 RVers love to talk about their rigs!

 - Offer help.
 If you see them lugging gear or setting up, offer to help.
 Some may decline but others will appreciate it.

 - Ask for help.
 Whether you need to borrow a tool or need help backing up, asking for help is a great way to break the ice.

 - Host a game night.
 Walk around the campground and let people know you’re having a game night and anyone’s welcome to join.
-Camping games are a great way to interact without having to rely on conversation.
+Camping games and the best board games for camping are a great way to interact without having to rely on conversation.